 WRC goodbye to a great Toyota

-Participation in the 18th Bandama Rally in Ivory Coast also marked the WRC farewell to the great Celica Twin Cam Turbo.
-The TA64 had the impressive 4T-GTE engine on board, which had a capacity of 2.090 cc in rally trim (EVO) and got twin-spark ignition.
-In addition, the power unit had an aluminum head with hemispherical combustion chambers and modified valves.
+Participation in the 18th Bandama Rally in Ivory Coast also meant the WRC farewell of the great Celica Twin Cam Turbo.
+The TA64 had the impressive 4T-GTE engine on board, which in rally trim (EVO) had a capacity of 2.090 cc and was given twin-spark ignition.
+In addition, the power source had an aluminum head with hemispherical combustion chambers and modified valves.
 The KKK K27 turbocharger provided extra pep.
-The powers varied per event, but this combination usually moved between powers of 330 HP and 380 HP.
-Those values were pressure dependent.
-Toyota was allowed to use this car in the WRC.
-The engine met homologation requirements and was produced a little over 200 times.
+The realized power varied per event, and varied from 330 HP to 380 HP.
+Toyota was allowed to enter this car in the WRC.
+The engine met the homologation requirements and was produced just over 200 times.

 A. Two.
 Three.
 Four.

-The 18th Bandama Rally was again an old-fashioned Ivory Coast rally, an event that was therefore considered one of the toughest competitions.
-When a team finished the rally, it was in fact already a victory.
-From September 24 to 27, 1986, the 49 participants again faced a challenge.
+The 18th Bandama Rally was once again an old-fashioned and traditionally very tough Ivory Coast rally.
+When a team reached the finish, it was already a victory.
+Also from 24 to 27 September 1986, the 49 participants faced a challenge again.
 Traditionally, the field of participants in Ivory Coast was not large.
-The 3.700 kilometer rally became a small battlefield, only eleven teams crossed the line in Yamoussoukro.
-And there the organization reserved all podium places for Toyota Team Europe.
-Also number four was for Toyota.
+The 3.700 kilometre rally became a small battlefield, only eleven teams crossed the finish line in Yamoussoukro.
+And there the organisation reserved all podium places for Toyota Team Europe.
+Fourth place also went to Toyota.

 Always upright in harsh conditions